liamwalsh1980/Milestone-Project-2/TESTING.md

 1. The element 'a' must not appear as a descendant of the button element.

     - **How I resolved this error:** I decided to change the button element to a div element making sure that the link was maintained.
-A little work using CSS was required to position the button where i wanted it to be.
+A little work using CSS was required to position the button where I wanted it to be.

 I re-tested the code on W3C Markup validator and no errors were found.